-a) To lead the Community Wellbeing Committee (Comité de Convivencia Escolar) pursuant to the provisions of articles 11, 12 and 13 of Law 1620 of 2013.

-- b) To incorporate the development of prevention and promotion components and the established protocols or procedures to implement the Comprehensive Response Flowchart in the institutional planning processes. - c) To lead the yearly review and adjustment of PEI, the Parent/Student Handbook and the institutional evaluation system, in a participatory process involving students and the Educational Community in general, within the framework of the Institutional Improvement Plan. - d) To report any case of school harassment or violence and infringement of sexual and reproductive rights of the School children and adolescents in his capacity of president of the School Coexistence Committee, according to the current regulations and the protocols of the Comprehensive Response Flowchart, and follow up such cases.
+- a) To lead the Community Wellbeing Committee (Comité de Convivencia Escolar) pursuant to the provisions of articles 11, 12 and 13 of Law 1620 of 2013. - b) To incorporate the development of prevention and promotion components and the established protocols or procedures to implement the Comprehensive Response Flowchart in the institutional planning processes. - c) To lead the yearly review and adjustment of PEI, the Parent/Student Handbook and the institutional evaluation system, in a participatory process involving students and the d) To report any case of school harassment or violence and infringement of sexual and reproductive rights of the School children and adolescents in his capacity of president of the School Coexistence Committee, according to the current regulations and the protocols of the Comprehensive Response Flowchart, and follow up such cases.